logo

 Research is now underway as part of the Plantain Potency and Practice programme to understand the physical traits of plantain which drive reduced urinary nitrogen, and increased soil nitrogen retention.
 This will enable a plant-based testing method to be developed to assess the effectiveness of cultivars, and in turn, will enable faster improvement of cultivars to achieve reduced nitrate leaching.

 By 2027, the system will also account for the effectiveness of cultivars for retaining nitrogen in the soil.
 By 2025, the system aims to use plant measurement instead of animal trials.
+As we learn more about the mechanisms driving a reduction in nitrate leaching, the relative effectiveness of the various cultivars in the Evaluation System may change.

 Last updated: Sep 2023